-- Annual reporting requirements include Form 990, Return of Organization Exempt from Income Tax, filed with the IRS, if gross receipts exceed $25,000.
-No tax liability unless the organization engages in unrelated activities.
+Annual reporting requirements include Form 990, Return of Organization Exempt from Income Tax, filed with the IRS, if gross receipts exceed $50,000.
+Organizations with less than $50,000 in gross receipts should file Form 990-N. No tax liability unless the organization engages in unrelated activities.

-- Application for License to Solicit Donations must be filed annually with the Michigan Attorney General’s office if contributions of more than $8,000 are received or anticipated.
+Renewal Application for License to Solicit Donations must be filed annually with the Michigan Attorney General’s office if contributions of more than $25,000 are received or anticipated.
 No filing fee involved.

 Michigan Annual Report is filed each October 1 with the Michigan Corporation, Securities and Land Development Bureau.
 Filing fee: $20.